Magdalen College, Oxford: Literature

 Joseph Addison, for whom Addison's walk is named, was a Fellow of Magdalen during the 17th century.
 He is known for his play Cato, a Tragedy based on the life of Cato the Younger at the end of the Roman Republic.
 Popular with the American Founding Fathers, the play may have served as a literary inspiration for the American Revolution.

-The 19th-century poet, playwright, and aesthete Oscar Wilde read Greats at Magdalen from 1874 to 1878.
+The 19th-century poet, playwright, and aesthete Oscar Wilde read greats at Magdalen from 1874 to 1878.
 During this time, he won the university's Newdigate Prize and graduated with a double first.
 After his time at Magdalen, he became famous for his works including the novel The Picture of Dorian Gray and the play The Importance of Being Earnest.

 Wilde began an affair in 1891 with Alfred Douglas, who was then himself a student at Magdalen.
 The disapproval of Douglas's father over Wilde's relationship with his son led to Wilde's prosecution and conviction in 1895 for "gross indecency", that is to say, homosexual behaviour, and a sentence to two years' hard labour.
 Wilde described "the two great turning-points in my life were when my father sent me to Oxford, and when society sent me to prison".
 After his release from prison, Wilde moved to France and spent the last three years of his life in poverty.
 He was posthumously pardoned in 2017 under Turing's Law.

-The prolific author Sir Compton Mackenzie OBE, who wrote over one hundred novels, plays, and biographies, read modern history at Magdalen.
+The prolific author Compton Mackenzie, who wrote over one hundred novels, plays, and biographies, read modern history at Magdalen.
 He is known for his fiction, including Sinister Street—which features St. Mary's College, Oxford as a stand-in for Magdalen—and Monarch of the Glen.
 Compton Mackenzie co-founded the Scottish National Party and was knighted in 1952.

-C. S. Lewis, writer and alumnus of University College, was a Fellow and English tutor at Magdalen for 29 years, from 1925 to 1954.
+C. S. Lewis, writer and alumnus of University College, was a fellow and English tutor at Magdalen for 29 years, from 1925 to 1954.
 Lewis was one of the Inklings, an informal writing society that also included J. R. R. Tolkien and would meet in Lewis's rooms at Magdalen.
-Under Lewis's tutelage was the future Poet Laureate Sir John Betjeman.
-Though Betjeman failed the maths portion of the entrance exams, he was offered a place to read English on the strength of his poetry, which had impressed the President of Magdalen and former Professor of Poetry Sir Thomas Herbert Warren.
+Under Lewis's tutelage was the future Poet Laureate John Betjeman.
+Though Betjeman failed the maths portion of the entrance exams, he was offered a place to read English on the strength of his poetry, which had impressed the President of Magdalen and former Professor of Poetry Thomas Herbert Warren.
 Lewis and Betjeman had a difficult relationship and Betjeman struggled academically.
 Betjeman left having failed to obtain a degree in 1928, but was made a doctor of letters by the university in 1974.

-Seamus Heaney, who received the Nobel Prize in Literature in 1995, was a Fellow of Magdalen from 1989 to 1994.
+Seamus Heaney, who received the Nobel Prize in Literature in 1995, was a fellow of Magdalen from 1989 to 1994.